plausible/analytics/CONTRIBUTING.md

 ### Pre-commit hooks

 `pre-commit` requires Python to be available locally and covers Elixir, JavaScript, and CSS.
 Set up with `pip install --user pre-commit` followed by `pre-commit install`.
 Conversely, if the prompts are far too bothersome, remove with `pre-commit uninstall`.

+## Finding a task

+Bugs can be found in our [issue tracker](https://github.com/plausible/analytics/issues).
+Issues are usually up for grabs.

+New features need to be discussed with the core team and the community first.
+If you're tackling a feature, please make sure it has been already discussed in the [Discussions tab](https://github.com/plausible/analytics/discussions).
+We kindly ask contributors to use the discussion comment section to propose a solution before opening a pull request.

+Pull requests without an associated issue or discussion may still be merged, but we will focus on changes that have already been talked through.